 Jennie's research relates to three overlapping themes, all of which are underpinned by concerns with the relationships between theory, policy and practice:

 1. Geographies of mobilities

-The intersections between everyday mobile practices and the geographies of gender, class, ethnicity, age and disability are central to Jennie's interests in the geographies of mobilities.
+The intersections between everyday mobile practices and the geographies of gender, class, race, ethnicity, age and disability are central to Jennie's interests in the geographies of mobilities.
 In particular, she is concerned with how mobile practices are situated in the complex coordination of everyday life.
 Jennie's work on urban walking has made a significant contribution to understandings of the relationship between walking, urban space, and critical urban politics.
 Her re-conceptualisation of walkability as being socially and materially co-produced in relation to unfolding habits, routines, and practices is central to an interpretive framework in which walkability is not reduced to where or what is walkable but the ways in which urban space is consumed and produced through different ways of walking.
 Jennie is particularly interested in the implications of this work for urban and transport policy.
 For example, in her previous role as Course Director of the Global Challenges in Transport Leadership Programme she created, in collaboration with her team, a space for critical dialogue between transport/ mobilities scholarship and transport policy/practice.